MEET JONIE

 “Why are you looking at me like that?
 This is your fault.”

 I was not expecting this depth of loneliness to happen in my marriage.
-I was so filled with frustration and resentment that sometimes I didn’t want him to come home.
+I was filled with frustration and resentment, and I was thankful when we weren’t home at the same time.

 arguing couple with backs turned

-Either I commit to be miserably at odds with my husband, or making it better.
+Either I would commit to stay miserably at odds with my husband, or I would commit to making it better.

-My degrees in nutrition and science couldn’t fix our issues, but I did have my research skills.
-Through in-depth studies in marriage courses, child and family development, and relationship coaching, I started to see a way out of the mess.
-Through many experiments, I learned how to change the patterns of our marriage.
+Both directions would be challenging, but only one would be rewarding.
+I chose to commit to making it better.
+Next step, figuring out what to do.
+My degrees in science couldn’t fix our issues, but I did have my research skills.
+Through very in-depth courses in marriage, studying child and family development, reading piles and piles of books, relationship coaching, and lots of experiments at home, I started to see a way out of the misery.
+I learned about the stage of marriage we were in, how to recognize our harmful patterns, and what to do with them; how to get “us” again.

 Now, I support others so they can enjoy their marriage and life again.